 Like cracks, potholes should be repaired before they lead to further damage.
 Repairing potholes will also help to improve the safety and curb appeal of your driveway.

-If you notice your driveway is sinking in certain areas, especially right outside of your garage, you can repair the sunken areas to make your driveway level and safe.
+If you notice your driveway is sinking in certain areas, especially right outside of your garage, know that you can repair the sunken areas to make your driveway level and safe.

 If your driveway is less than 10 years old, consider making repairs first before replacing it.
 For surface damage that isn’t too severe and covers less than 50% of the driveway, repairs are usually the better option, especially for younger driveways.

-And if the foundation of the driveway is intact, but the surface needs extensive repairs, or you don’t like the look of filled in cracks and patched concrete, consider resurfacing your driveway.
+If the foundation of the driveway is intact, but the surface needs extensive repairs, or you don’t like the look of filled-in cracks and patched concrete, consider resurfacing your driveway.
 Resurfacing involves replacing the top layer of the driveway instead of tearing the entire driveway up and replacing it.